Fritz Haarmann: First known victim

 Haarmann's first known victim was a 17-year-old runaway named Friedel Rothe.
-When Rothe disappeared on 25 September 1918, his friends told police he was last seen with Haarmann, who at the time of this first known murder resided in a single room apartment at 27 Cellerstraße.
-Under pressure from Rothe's family, police raided Haarmann's apartment in October 1918, where they found their informer in the company of a semi-naked 13-year-old boy.
+When Rothe disappeared on 25 September 1918, his friends told police he was last seen with Haarmann, who at the time resided in a single-room apartment at 27 Cellerstraße.
+Under pressure from Rothe's family, police raided Haarmann's apartment in October 1918, where they found him in the company of a semi-naked 13-year-old boy.
 He was charged with both the sexual assault and battery of a minor, and sentenced to nine months' imprisonment.
-(Haarmann later said to detectives that when they searched his apartment, the head of Friedel Rothe was stowed behind his stove wrapped in newspaper.)
+(Haarmann later confessed to detectives that at the time they had searched his apartment, Rothe's head was stowed behind his stove, wrapped in newspaper.)

 Haarmann avoided serving his sentence throughout 1919.
 That October, he met an 18-year-old youth named Hans Grans, who had run away from his home in Berlin following an argument with his father on 1 October.
 Grans had slept rough in and around Hanover station for approximately two weeks—selling old clothes in and around the station to earn enough money to simply eat—before he encountered Haarmann.

 Relationship with Hans Grans

 In his subsequent confessions to police, Grans stated that, although his sexual orientation was heterosexual, he himself initiated contact with Haarmann, with the intention of prostituting himself, having heard of Haarmann's homosexuality through acquaintances he had established in Hanover.
 Haarmann himself stated following his arrest that he viewed Grans as being "like a son" to him, adding that he "pulled him [Grans] out of the ditch and tried to make sure he didn't go to the dogs."

 Shortly after their initial acquaintance, Haarmann invited the youth to move into his apartment, and Grans became Haarmann's lover and criminal accomplice.
-According to Haarmann, although he was smitten with Grans, he gradually became aware the youth manipulated and, occasionally, mocked him.
-A few times Grans was evicted after heated arguments only for Haarmann to plead with him to come back.
+According to Haarmann, although he was smitten with Grans, he gradually became aware that the youth manipulated and, occasionally, mocked him.
+On several occasions, Grans was evicted after heated arguments, only for Haarmann to plead with him to come back.
 Despite the manipulation Haarmann endured at the hands of his accomplice, he later claimed to tolerate the capitulation as he craved Grans' companionship and affection, adding: "I had to have someone I meant everything to."

 Haarmann served the nine-month prison sentence imposed in 1918 for sexual assault and battery between March and December 1920.
 Upon his release, he again regained the trust of the police and again became an informer.
 Haarmann initially resided in a hotel, before he and Grans lodged with a middle-class family.

 Through criminal contacts, Haarmann became aware of a vacant ground-floor apartment located at 8 Neue Straße.
 The apartment was located in a densely populated, old house located alongside the Leine River.
 Haarmann secured a letting agreement with the landlady, ostensibly to use the property for storage purposes.
 He and Grans moved into 8 Neue Straße on 1 July 1921.